MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-VivaModuleFeaturePolicy.md

 To have the policy apply to all users in the organization, use the Everyone switch.

-**Note**: Starting from Exchange Online PowerShell module v3.5.1-Preview2, -GroupIds supports security group object IDs (GUIDs).
-Any version prior to v3.5.1-Preview2 can only accept email addresses for this parameter.
+**Note**: In v3.5.1-Preview2 or later of the module, this parameter supports security group object IDs (GUIDs).
+Previous versions of the module accept only email addresses for this parameter.

 ```yaml
 Type: String[]